Trends in the Development of the Logistics Industry

 3. Automation of processing

-The growing volume of cargo and processing costs require the modernization of warehouses, so the installation of sorting lines and the robotization of various types are a prerequisite for reducing the time between receiving, processing cargo and subsequent dispatch of the courier for delivery.
+The growing volume of cargo and processing costs require modernization of warehouses, so the installation of sorting lines and robotization of various types are a prerequisite for reducing the time between receiving, processing cargo and subsequent dispatch of the courier for delivery.

 4. Flexibility and support for various products